cartersale/Recurrence-Quantification-Analysis/README.md

 ## Quick Start with Jupyter Notebook

-Run the `analysisExamples.ipynb` notebook to see all three RQA methods in action with real data examples, including:
+Run the `analysisExamples.ipynb` notebook to see all RQA methods in action with real data examples, including:
 - Traditional RQA on postural sway data
 - Cross-RQA on interpersonal coordination
 - Categorical RQA on discrete states
 - **Multivariate RQA on 3D chaotic systems** (demonstrates the new functionality)
+- Auto and Cross Diagonal Recurrence Profiles

 ---